 Janet Eldred and her husband Keith are responding to her early-stage dementia by aiming to raise $1 million for their public library while she can still enjoy the effort and contribute.
 Janet became director of Hollidaysburg Area Public Library in Pennsylvania in 2004 and hopes to serve until 2024.

-This effort will build on Janet’s first decade as director, during which day-to-day she managed a capital campaign that produced a brand-new $2.8 million facility built under budget and mortgage-free.
+This effort will build on Janet’s first decade as director, during which day-to-day she managed a capital campaign for a brand-new $2.8 million facility built under budget and mortgage-free.

 Keith left his 29-year corporate career to combine his dream with Janet’s.
 They want to raise the million by donating all profits from a special line of books that Keith created, combined with direct contributions to the library.
 All 20 of these books are available on Amazon.

 Their project’s title is THIS IS RED, which the Eldreds attribute to several sources:

 RED = Reading Every Day, a library essential